-For the designer of a suburb priorities must and are set into the design.
-I heard once that engineering design is about deciding between compromises.
+For the designer of a suburb, priorities are set into the design.
+Engineering design is about deciding between compromises.
 Looking at the design of the suburbs of Wright and Coombs, it appears that the bike paths serve to move pedestrian and bike traffic within the suburb between schools, shops, recreation areas such as ovals and parks.
 This makes sense as long as your horizon is limited to the boundaries of the suburb.

 The paths, however, are not connected to a large network of continuous cycle paths.
-There appears to be a lack of a master plan (macro level planning) for the ACT that maps bike corridors throughout the city, making up one continuous network, thus encouraging people to commute by bike.
-New suburbs should be designed as a coherent network of roads, paths and infrastructure and on the whole the designers are to be congratulated for creating liveable spaces, however, without a master plan it is unlikely that the bike infrastructure design for a single suburb (micro level planning) will form coherent networks suitable for commuting and active travel between suburbs.
+There appears to be a lack of spatial planning at a city level for cycling that maps cycle corridors across the city, making up one continuous network, that would make it possible to ride between town centres and to work.
+New suburbs should be designed as a coherent network of roads, paths and infrastructure.
+On the whole, the designers are to be congratulated for creating liveable spaces, however, it is unlikely that the cycle infrastructure design for a single suburb will form coherent networks suitable for commuting and active travel between suburbs and town centres.

-Examining the bike and pedestrian infrastructure in Wright and Coombs clarifies what routes are available for the cyclist but also their likely use.
+Examining the bike and pedestrian infrastructure in Wright and Coombs clarifies what routes are available for the cyclist and also their likely use.
 Bike paths through a suburb serve a different purpose to bike paths surrounding a suburb.
-I think it important that the design supports the intra-suburb travel for shopping and school children but also the inter-suburb routes for commuting and active travel more generally.
+We think it important that the design supports the intra-suburb travel for shopping and school children but also the inter-suburb routes for commuting and active travel more generally.

-To make such a comparison I needed maps.
-I used current maps from OpenStreetMap.
-I went to considerable lengths to update these with ACT Government ACTmapi Imagery from 2018, with the emphasis on bike and pedestrian infrastructure.
+To make such a comparison, we used current maps from OpenStreetMap checked against ACT Government ACTmapi Imagery from 2018.
 The construction of both Wright and Coombs was almost complete on these images.
 Sections of Wright and Coombs to the north were missing on the ACTmapi images and were updated with GPS data from site surveys.
-In total this provides a pretty complete audit of the suburbs.
+In total, this provided a pretty complete audit of the suburbs.

-I have marked the maps directly with text and arrows.
-The intention is to highlight features and show the direction of major destinations.
-Shops, schools, oval, parks, childcare centres are of great importance within the suburb.
+The maps are annotated to highlight features and show the direction to major destinations.
+Shops, schools, oval, parks, and childcare are of great importance within the suburb.
 Straight, even, continuous paths and underpasses are important for commuting and inter-suburb active travel.

-Denman Prospect is not mentioned in the executive summary but considered as the suburb is newer than both Coombs and Wright and potentially a sign of things to come.
-I would presume that the city evolves and would hope that the newer suburbs demonstrate more of the qualities that we would like.
-Experience from one suburb development may benefit newer suburbs accordingly.
-Examining bike and pedestrian infrastructure, may help us see how this weighs up.
+Denman Prospect is newer than both Coombs and Wright and potentially a sign of things to come.
+Should the city evolve, the newer suburbs should demonstrate more of the qualities that we would like.
+Experience from one suburb development may benefit the design of newer suburbs.
+Examining bike and pedestrian infrastructure may help us see how this weighs up.

-The later section discusses, most importantly, the problem with missing links.
-There is a tendency of planers to underestimate the importance of inter-suburb bike paths.
-Rather than bike paths as a network, as the road system is a network, the bike paths in many Canberra suburbs are often fragments of a large puzzle with missing pieces.
+Then there is the problem of missing links: gaps in the network.
+Planers underestimate the importance of inter-suburb bike paths.
+Rather than consider bike paths as a network, similar to the road system, the bike paths in many Canberra suburbs are often fragments of a large puzzle with missing pieces.
 The case study of Coombs, Wright and Denman Prospect looks at specifics.

-Wright is not all that big and dependent for most of its infrastructure on Coombs.
+Wright is dependent for most of its services on Coombs.
 There is an underpass between Coombs and Wright on John Gorton Drive.
-The school in Coombs is not that far away on foot or by bike and the shops and ovals are adjacent (see below).
+The school in Coombs is a rideable distance and the shops and ovals are adjacent to the school.
 Wright is skirted by a bike path along Cotter Road and to the west along the boundary with Stromlo Forest Park.
-A bike path runs along most the suburbs central axis to Coombs, but unfortunately not all the way.
+A bike path runs along most of the suburbs central axis to Coombs, but unfortunately not all the way.
 In general, the suburb is quite well interconnected.
 The streets with roundabouts also have on road cycle lanes.

-Coombs is bigger than Wright and has all the town infrastructure: parks, ovals, schools and shops.
-It sits on the Molonglo River corridor, but this potential remains untapped.
+Coombs is bigger than Wright and has parks, ovals, a school and a shop (although it is not opened).
+Coombs edges the Molonglo River corridor, but this potential remains untapped.
 The central axis along Fred Daly Ave has bike lanes but no bike path.
-There is, however, a bike path crossing the suburb to the suburb’s edge, through a park, past Coombs Pond.
-The path unfortunately ends suddenly.
-It is obvious in Coombs that something has been forgotten as paths end suddenly in quite a few places.
-Generally, here the path network is quite fragment.
-Western Creek Pond is a major barrier for travel to the east, but more about that later.
+A bike path crosses the suburb to the suburb’s edge, through a park, past Coombs Pond.
+The path ended suddenly.
+In Coombs, paths end suddenly in quite a few places.
+Generally, the path network is quite fragment.
+Weston Creek Pond is a major barrier for travel to the east.

 Denman Prospect is confusing.
 What appears to be one suburb is actually two.
-Coaldrake Ave separates the suburb of Denman Prospect to the north from the new extension of Wright to the south (which I will refer to as simply new Wright).
-Here I will discuss everything on the map north of Opperman Ave (the entry road to Stromlo Forest Park), which allows a comparison of Denman Prospect and new Wright.
+Coaldrake Ave separates the suburb of Denman Prospect from North Wright to the south.
+North Wright is separated from the south section of Wright by Opperman Ave (the entry road to Stromlo Forest Park).
+Here the comparison is between North Write and Denman Prospect.

-Both suburbs are in the house construction stage with the majority of blocks still untouched, though Denman Prospect is well ahead of Wright.
-The bike infrastructure is quite good in the new Wright, but it is much harder to find bike paths in Denman Prospect.
+Both suburbs were in the house construction stage with the majority of blocks still bare, though Denman Prospect is well ahead of Wright.
+The bike infrastructure was quite good in the North Wright, but it was much harder to find bike paths in Denman Prospect.
 There are other significant design differences as well.

 The new section of Wright has many excellent 2.5 m concrete bike paths with path lighting and signage on intersections.
 A bike path starts at John Gorton Drive and goes all the way along Uriarra Rd into Denman Prospect before ending rather unexpectedly.
 To allow pedestrians to shortcut across the suburb, Wright has a path along the central axis, perpendicular to John Gorton Drive and the streets in Wright, with distinctive black bollards at street intersections.

-Denman Prospect contrasts with this, even though both suburbs were under construction at this time.
+Denman Prospect contrasted with this, even though both suburbs were under construction at this time.
 The design is from a different pen so that different rules apply.
-I cannot find any bike paths in Denman Prospect except the one on Uriarra Rd.
-Denman Prospect has good parks and good views but for the cyclist it is better to circumnavigate it via John Gorton Drive.
-Hill climbers will have to use the street.
-The apartments in construction along John Gorton Drive are separated by a long windy path and stairs up the hill.
-I doubt bikes will be welcome here though.
+We cannot find any bike paths in Denman Prospect except the one on Uriarra Rd.
+Denman Prospect has good parks and good views.
+For the cyclist, it is better to circumnavigate it via John Gorton Drive.
+Hill climbers will have to take the street.
+The apartments in construction along John Gorton Drive are separated by a long windy path and stairs up a steep hill unsuitable for cycling.

 Coombs goes out onto the peninsula along the Molonglo River corridor.
 The tip of the peninsula is undeveloped in every sense of the word.
 The government is thinking of building houses here.
-This is a bad idea in my opinion as it would be good to make a park out of this area.
 The opposite bank of the river will be a housing development and butt up against the Arboretum.
-The Arboretum is only about one quarter of the area between Coppins Crossing Rd and the Tuggeranong Parkway.
+The Arboretum is only about one-quarter of the area between Coppins Crossing Road and the Tuggeranong Parkway.

 Edgeworth Parade and Anabelle View meet at the point.
 The bike path along Edgeworth Parade ends abruptly here.
 Anabelle View does not have a bike path.
 Indeed, there is no bike path along the river until you get to the Australian Defence College.
 This is a missing link.

-One of the mysteries of Western Creek Pond is why they never built a bridge here over the creek.
+One of the mysteries of Weston Creek Pond is why they never built a bridge here over the creek.
 There is not even a bike path across the dam.
-It is necessary for the cyclist to ride all the way back to John Gorton Drive to get around the Western Creek Pond.
-Pretty, but not very direct.
+It is necessary for the cyclist to ride all the way back to John Gorton Drive to get around the Weston Creek Pond.
+Pretty, but not direct.
 A bridge here would save about a 2 km ride.

 I would propose a bike path along Anabelle View and a bridge to the old bike path and Australian Defence College.
 This would provide a continuous connection from Denman Prospect to the city.